Frequently Asked Questions:

 A: We no longer carry individual kits for our designs, as many of the trim beads have become difficult to locate.
 The information in our books stating we carry kits is out of date and unfortunately can not be changed.

-We do carry all the Delicas and some of the trim beads on our website.
-The links below will help you find everything you need.
+We do carry some of the Delicas anda few of the trim beads on our website.
+The link below will help you find some of the items.
 If you can't find what you are looking for, just ask and we will check for you.

 List of trim beads for purses: http://beadedimages.com/trimglassbone.htm

 Q: I have bought the bone feather beads for the Peregrine Falcon pattern and now need to tea dye them.
 What should I do to do this?

 A: It's really very easy.
 We use a tea bag made up of orange pekoe and pekoe cut black tea with about a half cup of hot water.
 Drop the bone feathers into the tea and leave until the feathers have reached desired darkness.
 This can be from one to two hours, as some feathers may darken faster than others.
 Just just keep checking.
 Remove feathers as they darken and let dry on a paper towel.

 |Glossary of Finishes:

 ||Aurora Borealis - A finish on beads and crystal that gives a rainbow effect